HealthRecords/health-record-visualizer/_README.md

 4. For me, it offered an airdrop option to my mac, but you can save it to files, I think, and move it where you want from there.
 5. What you get is a single zip file.
 When you expand it, you get a large (1GB in my case) directory of files.
 6. It looks like all of the Kaiser files are json, in the clinical-records directory.
-7. The Apple watch and other data from the iPhone are in export_cda.xml, I haven't gotten to export.xml yet.
+7. The Apple watch and other data from the iPhone are in export_cda.xml.
+This includes things that other devices write to Apple Health.
+1. I haven't gotten to export.xml yet.
 6. Explore!

 All of the above should be possible without an iPhone, but that's how I did it.